Rocky Creek Bridge doesn’t get as much rep as Bixby Bridge and it really should

 Whenever you think of Pacific Coast Highway you might think of Big Sur, and immediately the infamous shot of the Bixby Bridge comes to mind.
 That aerial image of car commercials is almost embroiled into our memories, along with the view of McWay falls.

-Nevertheless there are several more really cool bridges in the Big Sur worthy of Instagram.
+Nevertheless there are several more really cool Instagram worthy bridges in the Big Sur.
 We introduce you to the 1932’s Rocky Creek Bridge!
 The views from this bridge far exceed Bixby’s seascapes!
+Succulent abundant flora near the bridge, drapes down off the cliffs as a live carpet.
+Vibrant combination of fire-red, healthy-green, and azure-blue

 We were spending our typical weekend at Lovers Point in Pacific Groove, lounging in perfect continental climate out on the beach.
 Naturally we decided to drive to Nepenthe for lunch.
 Once we were on the road it was impossible not to make a quick stop to take in all the panoramic views.